-Your lender will send the debt to a collection agency and you’ll start to hear from them about repaying what you owe.
+Your loan servicer will send the debt to a collection agency, and you’ll start to hear from them about repaying what you owe.
 Not only that but any collection fees they assess will also be added on top of the amount you already owe in principal and interest.

 What are the repercussions of defaulting on your student loans?

 A lot can happen once your student loan goes into default.
 Some consequences are inconvenient, while others are quite serious and long-lasting.
 We mentioned a 90-day late payment affecting your credit score.
 It probably lowered even more when your account became 120 days and 150 days late.

 Defaulted loans are listed as a negative item on your credit report for up to seven years.
 Lenders and creditors can see them anytime you go to apply for credit during that period.

 You may have trouble getting approved for loans and credit cards.
 Even if you are approved, you’ll probably be offered lower amounts and higher interest rates.
 It will make access to credit expensive.

 If you have federal student loans, going into default also causes you to lose several existing privileges.
 These include eligibility for student loan forgiveness programs, income-based repayment plans, forbearance, and deferment.

 All of these can be helpful tools when facing financial difficulty.
 It’s an unfortunate consequence to lose your federal loan benefits.